edgefarm/edgefarm-demos/usecase-2/README.md

 The data can be viewed in the cloud on a Grafana Dashboard.
 The idetified events are displayed in a table and the status is shown in a chart.
 Additional an alarm is set in case an error stays for a dedicated time.

+> Note: This setup requires an external database, which is not part of the example.
+Without this prepared database, this demo won't work.

 ## Usage

 **Pre-Conditions:**